Boston Red Sox minor league players

-Wilyer Abreu
+Franklin Arias

-Wilyer David Abreu (born June 24, 1999) is a Venezuelan professional baseball outfielder in the Boston Red Sox organization.
+Franklin Alexander Arias (born November 19, 2005) is a Venezuelan professional baseball shortstop and second baseman in the Boston Red Sox organization.

-Abreu signed with the Houston Astros as an insertional free agent in July 2017.
-He made that debut that year with the Dominican Summer League Astros.
-On August 1, 2022 the Astros traded Abreu and Enmanuel Valdez to the Boston Red Sox for Christian Vázquez.
+Arias signed with the Boston Red Sox as an international free agent in January 2023.
+He made his professional debut that year with the Dominican Summer League Red Sox.

-The Red Sox added Abreu to their 40-man roster after the 2022 season.
-On March 5, 2023, while running out a base hit against the Miami Marlins in a spring training game, Abreu suffered a left hamstring strain.
-Manager Alex Cora noted that he “will be out for a while.”
-He was later optioned to the Triple-A Worcester Red Sox on March 11.
+Arias played 2024 with the Florida Complex League Red Sox and Salem Red Sox.

 Miguel Bleis

-Miguel Bleis (born March 1, 2004) is an Dominican professional baseball outfielder in the Boston Red Sox organization.
+Miguel Bleis (born March 1, 2004) is a Dominican professional baseball outfielder in the Boston Red Sox organization.

 Bleis was signed by the Boston Red Sox on January 15, 2021, and received a $1.5 million signing bonus.
 He was assigned to the Dominican Summer League Red Sox to begin his professional career and hit for a .252 average in 36 games.
-Bleis spent the 2022 season with the Rookie-level Florida Complex League Red Sox and slashed .301/.353/.542 with 14 doubles, four triples, and five home runs while driving in 27 runs, scoring 28 runs, and stealing 18 bases over 40 games.
+Bleis spent the 2022 season with the Rookie-level Florida Complex League Red Sox and had a .301/.353/.542 slash line with 14 doubles, four triples, and five home runs while driving in 27 runs, scoring 28 runs, and stealing 18 bases over 40 games.
 His season ended in August after he experienced back tightness.

 Bleis entered the 2023 season ranked as a consensus top-100 prospect.

-Kole Cottam
+He was assigned to the Salem Red Sox of the Single-A Carolina League at the beginning of the season.
+In 31 games, Bleis slashed .230/.282/.325 with 1 home run, 16 RBI, and 11 stolen bases.
+On June 10, 2023, it was announced that Bleis would undergo surgery on his left shoulder and miss the remainder of the season.
+Bleis began the 2024 season with Salem, ranked as the Red Sox' number five minor-league prospect by Baseball America.